itscodenation/curriculum-15-16/units/9-HTML2/sessions/2-styleScript/README.md

 ## After class

-* Grade do-now & exit-ticket.
-Record in class spreadsheet.
+* Check the Do Now & Exit Ticket.
+Record in the class spreadsheet.
 * Prepare for next lesson / hand off to next volunteer in rotation.